Theoretical description of interface states in a tetragonal lattice of bianisotropic resonators: Eigenstates in finite models

 where $|\psi_{ijk}(\lambda)|=(\sum_{\alpha=1}^{4}|\psi_{ijk}^{\alpha}(\lambda)|^{2})^{1/2}$ is the amplitude of the eigenmode corresponding to the eigenvalue $\lambda$ at the site with coordinates ($i,j,k$) normalized by the condition $\sum_{i,j,k}|\psi_{ijk}|^{2} = 1$, and the index $\alpha$ denotes four on-site scalar components in the considered pseudospin basis $p_x + m_x$, $p_y + m_y$, $p_x - m_x$, and $p_y - m_y$.
 The summation is performed over all sites ($i,j,k$) in a finite tight-binding model.
 Such a definition allows us to characterize the localization of eigenstates simultaneously for all pseudospin components, in order to exclude the possible situation when a certain component is localized while some other one is not.
 For strongly delocalized states, IPR Eq.~\eqref{eq:IPR} takes low values of the order of $1/N$, where $N$ is the total number of sites, while for localized states it tends to unity (in the limiting case when the eigenmode is completely localized at one site).

-Figure~\ref{fig:Localization}(a) shows a numerically calculated spectrum of the tight-binding model corresponding to Model~II and consisting of two domains with bianisotropic parameters $\Omega = 7$ and $\Omega = -7$, each having the size $10 \times 10 \times 10$ sites.
-Thus, the resulting tight-binding model includes $10 \times 20 \times 10$ sites and features a domain wall in its middle.
+Figure~\ref{fig:Localization}(a) shows a numerically calculated spectrum of the tight-binding model corresponding to Model~II and consisting of two domains with bianisotropy parameters $\Omega = 7$ and $\Omega = -7$, each having the size $10 \times 10 \times 10$ sites.
+Thus, the resulting tight-binding model includes $20 \times 10 \times 10$ sites and features a domain wall in its middle.
 The points corresponding to the energy values in Fig.~\ref{fig:Localization}(a) are colored according to their IPR.
-It is seen that the bulk bands mostly include delocalized states that have the form of standing waves with different numbers of wave nodes in the $x$-, $y$-, and $z$-directions, as shown in Fig.~\ref{fig:Localization}(b) and \ref{fig:Localization}(c).
+It is seen that the bulk bands mostly include delocalized states with different numbers of wave nodes in the $x$-, $y$-, and $z$-directions, as shown in Fig.~\ref{fig:Localization}(b) and \ref{fig:Localization}(c).
 The states in the band gap are strongly localized at the domain wall, as seen in Fig.~\ref{fig:Localization}(d), \ref{fig:Localization}(e), and \ref{fig:Localization}(f).
 Such interface states also have different numbers of nodes in the $y$- and $z$-directions, with higher energy states having more nodes starting from zero in the lowest energy state in Fig.~\ref{fig:Localization}(d).
-Thus, the in-gap states seen in the DOS in Fig.~\ref{fig:Dispersion_and_DOS} represent interface states, whose topological properties will be analyzed further.
+Thus, the in-gap states seen in the DOS in Fig.~\ref{fig:Dispersion_and_DOS} represent interface states.

 Along with delocalized states similar to Fig.~\ref{fig:Localization}(b) and \ref{fig:Localization}(c), the bulk bands demonstrate the presence of eigenmodes with higher localization, e.g., Fig.~\ref{fig:Localization}(g), \ref{fig:Localization}(h), and \ref{fig:Localization}(i).
 For example, there are eigenmodes in the form of hybridized interface states and bulk excitations, Fig.~\ref{fig:Localization}(g), and bulk modes with pronounced localization at the outer surfaces of domains; see Fig.~\ref{fig:Localization}(h).
 Finally, there are states localized at the domain wall with energies in the continuum that feature high IPR values, as demonstrated in Fig.~\ref{fig:Localization}(i).
-However, in contrast to in-gap states, such modes may hybridize with bulk excitations in a realistic system with losses taken into account, making their experimental implementation unrealistic.
+However, in contrast to in-gap states, such modes may hybridize with bulk excitations in a realistic system with losses taken into account, making their experimental implementation challenging.